-In many turbines it is desirable to avoid certain speeds or speed ranges by passing through them as quickly as possible due to excessive turbine vibration or other factors.
-This control allows up to three critical speed ranges to be configured.
+In many turbines it is desirable to avoid certain speeds or speed ranges (or pass through them as quickly as possible) due to excessive turbine vibration or other factors.
+This control allows up to two critical speed ranges to be configured.
 The idle/rated or auto start sequence functions must be programmed to allow critical speed avoidance to be configured.

-The speed setpoint cannot be stopped in the critical band.
-If a raise or lower speed setpoint command is issued while in a critical band, the speed setpoint will ramp up or down (depending on raise or lower command) until it is out of the critical range.
-Since the lower speed setpoint command has priority over a raise setpoint command, issuing a lower command while increasing through the band will reverse the setpoint direction and return it to the lower limit of the band.
-If a lower speed setpoint command is given while in a critical band, the turbine speed must reach the bottom of the band before another command can be executed.
+The Speed Setpoint cannot be stopped in the critical band.
+If a raise or lower Speed Setpoint command is issued while in a critical band, the Speed Setpoint will ramp up or down (depending on raise or lower command) until out of the critical range.
+Since the lower Speed Setpoint has priority over a raise setpoint, issuing a lower command while increasing through the band will reverse the setpoint direction and return it to the lower limit of the band.
+If a lower Speed Setpoint command is given while in a critical band, turbine speed must reach the bottom of the band before another command can be executed.

-A speed setpoint value cannot be directly entered within the programmed critical speed band settings.
+A Speed Setpoint value cannot be directly entered within the programmed critical speed band settings.
 In the event this is attempted, an error message will appear over the Modbus ports.
-The speed setpoint can be directly entered via the CCT program's Start mode "SET" function, or through Modbus.
+The speed setpoint can be directly entered via the PCI program's Start mode "SET" function, or through Modbus.